Logo

 21.

-Nargis made her last film appearance in the psychological drama Raat Aur Din, being convinced to act after 15 years.
+Nargis made her last film appearance in the psychological drama Raat Aur Din, after being convinced to act for one last time after a long hiatus.

 22.